erikerlandson/erikerlandson.github.com/source/_posts/2014-09-11-faster-random-samples-with-gap-sampling.markdown

 comments: true
 categories: [ computing, scala, spark, sampling, random sampling ]
 ---

+> Update (April 4, 2016): my colleague [RJ Nowling](http://rnowling.github.io/) ran across a [paper by J.S.
+Vitter](http://www.ittc.ku.edu/~jsv/Papers/Vit87.RandomSampling.pdf) that shows Vitter developed the trick of accelerating sampling with a sampling-gap distribution in 1987 -- I re-invented Vitter's wheel 30 years after the fact!
+I'm surprised it never caught on, as it is not much harder to implement than the naive version.

 Generating a random sample of a collection is, logically, a O(np) operation, where (n) is the sample size and (p) is the sampling probability.
 For example, extracting a random sample, without replacement, from an array might look like this in pseudocode:

     sample(data: array, p: real) {